 The primary purpose of stress relief is to intervene in the body’s response to stress and return it to physiological homeostasis.
 It is important to note that relaxation techniques alone offer only a temporary solution to chronic stress; the best approach to balancing your stress levels is to regularly practice stress-relief exercises.

 Stress-relief exercises and programs you can engage in include:

 - Stress-management/self-care workshops.
 Health Promotion and Wellness offers stress management and self-care workshops by request for facilitation in your classroom, group organization, or House.
 Complete the workshop request form to learn more.

 - Mindfulness meditation.
 Four Mindfulness Meditation sessions are offered per quarter.
 The UChicago Student Wellness YouTube channel includes guided meditation videos.

 - Pet Love.
 Pet Love is a program that brings certified therapy dogs onto the UChicago campus.

 - Stress Kits.
 Students are able to reserve Stress Kits for study breaks or any stress-relief event.

 - BustMyStress.
 BustMyStress is a weekly email containing stress management tips and tools as well as weekly events held on campus.

 - Stress-relieving stretches

-For more individual help with stress and other related concerns, you may talk to a therapist at the Student Counseling Service.
+For more individual help with stress and other related concerns, you may talk to a therapist at UChicago Student Wellness.